pikachuabc/video-streaming-jf/README.md

 Usage

 change`custom.path` in `src/main/resources/application.properties`to your actual movie dictionary.
-Note this has a maximum 1 depth, if you wish to have a tree structure, go edit `Files.walk`in`videoServiceImp.java`
+Note this has a maximum 3 depth, if you wish to have a deep tree structure, go edit `Files.walk`in`videoServiceImp.java`

-localhost:8082/file/videoList
+localhost:8082/file/allVideo